Ready to explore Nymph Falls Nature Park? Here's everything you need to know before you go!

 The forest surrounding Nymph Falls represents some of the best remaining old-growth habitat in the Comox Valley.
 Massive Douglas fir and western red cedar tower overhead, some reaching diameters of several feet.
 These ancient giants create a canopy so dense that the forest floor remains cool and shaded even on bright summer days.
 The understory is lush with salmonberry, huckleberry, and sword ferns, creating the classic Pacific Northwest forest atmosphere that makes every step feel like a journey back in time.

 Wildlife sightings are common throughout the park.
 Bald eagles frequently hunt along the Puntledge River, and you'll often hear their distinctive calls echoing through the valley.
 Black-tailed deer move through the area regularly, especially during early morning and evening hours.
-The creek and river systems support salmon runs during fall months, which attract both eagles and bears to the area.
+The creek and river systems support salmon runs during fall months.

 Smaller wildlife includes varied thrushes, Steller's jays, and Pacific wrens whose songs fill the forest.
 The pools below the falls contain native trout, and careful observers might spot river otters playing in the deeper sections of the creek.
 The diversity of bird life makes this an excellent spot for casual birding, with the forest's natural acoustics amplifying their calls.